 Best Selling Food Containers

-- Rubbermaid Easy Find Lids 42-Piece Food Storage Container Set, Red
+- Rubbermaid Easy Find Lids Food Storage Containers

 Like most odd jobs surround the house there are a lot of old wives tales on how to clean stained plastic containers, but in truth only a couple real solutions will work.
 After scouring the internet for every possible way to safely clean my wife’s treasured plastic food storage container I finally figured it out!
 For me, it was the baking soda paste.